-(1) the person appointed in a dated written instrument signed by the decedent.
-Written instrument includes, but is not limited to, a health care directive executed under chapter 145C.
+(1) the person designated in a dated written instrument signed by the decedent.
 Written instrument does not include a durable or nondurable power of attorney which terminates on the death of the principal pursuant to sections 523.08 and 523.09;

 (2) the surviving, legally recognized spouse;

 (3) the surviving biological or adopted child or children of the decedent over the age of majority, provided that, in the absence of actual knowledge to the contrary, a funeral director or mortician may rely on instructions given by the child or children who represent that they are the sole surviving child, or that they constitute a majority of the surviving children;

 (4) the surviving parent or parents of the decedent;

 (5) the surviving biological or adopted sibling or siblings of the decedent over the age of majority, provided that, in the absence of actual knowledge to the contrary, a funeral director or mortician may rely on instructions given by the sibling or siblings who represent that they are the sole surviving sibling, or that they constitute a majority of the surviving siblings;

 (6) the person or persons respectively in the next degree of kinship in the order named by law to inherit the estate of the decedent; and